 Narm Charm: Reaches its peak in "Skateboard Whiz", when Wonder Woman — you guessed it — chases a fleeing car on a skateboard.
 It is impossible not to love it.

-Les Yay: Inevitable given the source material, but practically everyone seems to agree that Artemis is a lesbian in this version.
+Les Yay: Inevitable given the source material, but practically everyone seems to assume that Artemis is a lesbian in this version.

 Magnificent Bastard: Hades, dear Lord Hades.
 He initially refused to remove Ares' shackles, claiming that Zeus had asked him not to.
 What he neglected to mention was that Zeus asked him not to because he foresaw that it would get Ares killed.